tatiane-leal/flicksense-client/upskill-article.md

 <br>

 # **4. Concluding Thoughts**
 Tabnine has transformed my coding process, using it on my personal project was a blast!
 The way it offers instant code suggestions, like automatically providing the subscribe syntax, was incredibly useful.
 It's also quite impressive how it anticipates the services or endpoints I might need and even though there were a few misses in its suggestions—likely due to the limitations of the free version and the small size of my code base—the accuracy was remarkable most of the time and it even picked up on using Jasmine for my unit tests, setting up all the necessary boilerplate needed which I was quite impressed.
 The experience with the free version alone has been great, making me curious about the capabilities of the Pro and Enterprise versions as they likely offer even more ways to streamline the Software Development Lifecycle on commercial projects with a big code base and a lot of APIs, repos and documentation for it to act upon.
-So yes, it's definitely worth checking out and as developers, we should always keep in mind that we need to analyze its suggestions to ensure they meet our requirements and make this a win-win situation for both developers and the overall project.
+So yes, it's definitely worth checking out and I'll definetely continue using it on the next iterations of FlickSense and for my next personal projects and when using it on a commercial project, always double check its suggestions even more carefully to ensure they meet the requirements and make this a win-win situation for both me as a developer and the overall project.

 # **5. References**
 - Tabnine documentation - [Tabnine Official Docs](https://www.tabnine.com/docs)